5 Tips For a Smooth 1031 Exchange

 3. Buy Enough Replacement Property to Defer All of the Gain

 In order to completely defer all of the tax you would otherwise have to pay on the gain, you must do two things.
 First, you must acquire replacement property that is equal to or greater in value than the relinquished property.
-So if you sell something for $1 million, you must acquire replacement property worth at least $1 million or the deal may be partially taxable.
+So if you sell something for $1 million, you must acquire replacement property worth at least $1 million or the transaction may be partially taxable.
 Second, you must invest all of your net equity from the sale into the purchase.
-If you sell something for $1 million that has a $300,000 loan on it, you must invest the full $700,000 you net out of the sale into the replacement property.
+If you sell something for $1 million that has a $300,000 loan on it, you must invest the full $700,000 you net out of the sale into the replacement property in order to completely defer the taxes.
 (This example ignores expenses to keep it simple.)
 To summarize, in this example, you would need to acquire replacement property for at least $1 million, invest $700,000 of cash into it, and then either borrow $300,000 or invest your own funds in that amount.

 4. Think About Expenses